TurBoss/blt/doc/compare.rst

   **-nocase**
     Specifies to ignore case when comparing strings.

-  **-ascii**
-    Use string comparison with Unicode code-point collation order (the name is for backward-compatibility reasons.)

-  **-dictionary**
-    Use dictionary-style comparison.
-This is the same as **-ascii** except (a) case is ignored except as a tie-breaker and (b) if two strings contain embedded numbers, the numbers compare as integers, not characters.
-For example, in -dictionary mode, "bigBoy" sorts between "bigbang" and "bigboy", and "x10y" sorts between "x9y" and "x11y".

 **blt::stringutils ismember** *string* *strList* ?\ *switches* ... ?
   Indicates if *string* is member of *strList*.  *String* is an ordinary TCL string. *StrList* is a list of TCL strings.
 If *string* is in the list "1" is returned, otherwise "0".  *Switches* are described below.

-  **-sorted** *how*
+  **-sorted** *sortDirection*
     Specifies that the list is sorted and how it is sorted.
-Searching long lists is sped up by sorting *strList*.
-If *how* is "increasing*, the list is sorted in increasing order (lowest to highest).
-If *how* is "decreasing" the list is sorted in decreasing order (highest to lowest).
+Searching long lists is sped up by previously sorting *strList*.
+If *sortDirection* is "increasing*, it is assumed that the list has been sorted in increasing order (lowest to highest).
+If *sortDirection* is "decreasing" the list is sorted in decreasing order (highest to lowest).
+If *sortDirection* is none, a linear search is performed.
+    The default is "none".

 EXAMPLE
 -------